Our verdict

 Who should NOT buy

 Listen up, if you're looking for a new "I wear this every single day" pair of shoes, this really ain't it.
 The Cloudswift 3 AD's upper and heel padding ended up with the worst scores possible on our durability tests.
 We understand you might be a loyal On fan, so don't worry, we've got a pretty neat alternative for you: the Cloudeasy!
-It's more durable, and it doesn't completely sacrifice breathability to favour airflow.
+It's more durable, and it doesn't completely sacrifice breathability because of that.

 Apart from that, we also noticed this model is not only heavier than average, but also heavier than most On walking shoes.
 If you want something that feels like a breeze on foot (quite literally too), we believe you should have a look at the Cloud 5 Push.
 Our scale returned 8.54 oz/242g when we took it to the lab, and it scored a perfect 5/5 on our breathability test!